MAVLink System and Component ID Assignment

 Overview

-Other MAVLink components typically also have a default system id of 1
+By convention autopilots typically have a default system ID of 1

-In a more complex MAVLink system you will have multiple vehicles, so you will need to assign each vehicle a unique system id, and have a mechanism to change the associated components to that same id.
+In a more complex MAVLink networks you may have multiple vehicles, so you will need to assign each vehicle a unique system id.
+Any components in the system will share that same system ID, so you will need a way to change the associated components to match that same ID.

 In a single system you may also have multiple components of the same type.
 In this case you will need to ensure that each has a unique component id.